How can pupils choose their own maths work?

 Once pupils select a domain, they will be taken to their position on the domain map.
 Here, pupils can easily see what level they are on, which they have completed and how many levels are ahead in the domain.

 Each level is represented with a number on the map.
-A pupil's current level is indicated by the next grey circle.
-Below, I can see that in the Geometry domain, this pupil is on Level 20: Attributes and Catetgories.
-Mastered levels are indicated in white.
-And all upcoming levels are indicated in grey as well (if you scroll through the map).
+A pupil's current level is indicated by the blue border.
+Below, I can see that in the Operations & Algebraic Thinking domain, this pupil is on Level 25: Two-Step Word Problems.
+Mastered levels are indicated with a green border.
+And all upcoming levels are greyed out (if you scroll through the map).
 The map changes as pupils progress through the levels.

 The pupil can choose to work on their current level by selecting it or by selecting the green Practice button.
 Mastering this level may take several sessions, and so the progress bar helps inform pupils of their progress towards completion.

-The pupil can also choose to go back and work on a level that he or she has already mastered by looking at the level short names.
-He or she can go back to a tricky level, one on which more practice was needed or even one that was particularly fun.
+The pupil can also choose to go back and work on a level that they have already mastered by looking at the level short names.
+They can go back to a tricky level, one on which more practice was needed or even one that was particularly fun.
 Pupils cannot, however, choose to move ahead.
 The levels in each domain build on one another, and it is important that pupils develop mastery of each concept before moving on to a more challenging topic.

 Each domain has its own map, helping pupils understand their progress towards completing the domain.